oist/GenomicBreaks/README.md

 Rscript -e 'remotes::install_github("oist/GenomicBreaks", repos=BiocManager::repositories())'
 ```

+Add `dependencies=TRUE` if you would like to install the packages needed to build the vignettes.

 ### How to install R 4.1, Rstudio and Bioconductor.

 On a Debian/Ubuntu system, try this: